 Over the course of my Bachelor’s, Master’s and Ph.D.
 I have had the opportunity to work on several short and long-term research projects on various topics in Physics through internships, research assistantships or thesis projects (please refer to my CV for details).
 I have worked mainly on analytical and computational projects in the fields of laser optics, planetary and space science, geosciences, x-ray reflectometry, and of course, astrophysics.
+Please refer to my Google Scholar profile for a full list of publications that I am involved in.

 Here, I present some of my current research projects in weak lensing cosmology and their associated publications:

-The integrated 3-point correlation function of projected cosmic density fields
+The integrated 3-point correlation functions

 Integrated 3PCFs image